- Claiming a TPD Payout Through a Superannuation Fund

 Providing more thorough or compelling medical documentation is one option for appealing, as is consulting a lawyer for guidance on your legal rights and options.
 Even though winning a TPD payout can be challenging, you can still get your due insurance settlement with the correct strategy and support.

-The good news is there are generally no impacts on Centrelink entitlements when there is a lump sum benefit deposit into your super account.
-Generally, your superannuation account balance is only considered by social security when you reach pension age, usually 65 to 67 y.o.
+Social Security generally considers your superannuation account balance only when you reach pension age, usually 65 to 67.
 Additionally, TPD payouts rarely impact other benefit payments, like child support.

 However, withdrawing money from your TPD settlement may change Centrelink’s commitments.
 It’s best to speak with an experienced financial counsellor before withdrawing funds.